Hornbill-Docs/esp-fundamentals/esp-fundamentals/best-practice/org-structure.md

 # Defining Your Organizational Structure

 It is possible to map almost any organization structure within Hornbill.
 The organization structure can be hierarchial and can include functional and non-functional organizational unit types.
-To read more about the capabilities of the Hornbill platform in relation to defining your organizational structure, please see the document [Fundamentals : Organization And Team Structure](/esp-fundamentals/core-capabilities/organization-and-teams)
+To read more about the capabilities of the Hornbill platform in relation to defining your organizational structure, please see the document [Fundamentals : Internal Groups & Team Structure](/esp-fundamentals/core-capabilities/internal-groups-and-teams)

 On the face of it, being able to fully map your org structure in Hornbill (or any other tool where you could do the same) seems like a really good idea.
 But based on our own experience deploying thousands of complex service management solutions into a diverse range of organization types and sizes, and over more than 25 years, mapping an organizational structure into a product can be challenging for a number of reasons: